Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 * You must have an [Azure subscription](https://azure.microsoft.com/free/) to use this library.
 * An Azure Communication Resource, learn how to create one from [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 * The client libraries natively target Android API level 21.
 Your application's minSdkVersion must be set to 21 or higher to use this library.
 * The library is written in Java 8.
-Your application must be built with Android Gradle Plugin 3.0.0 or later, and must be configured to [enable Java 8 language desugaring](https://developer.android.com/studio/write/java8-support.html#supported_features) to use this library.
+Your application must be built with Android Gradle plugin 3.0.0 or later, and must be configured to [enable Java 8 language desugaring](https://developer.android.com/studio/write/java8-support.html#supported_features) to use this library.
 Java 8 language features that require a target API level > 21 are not used, nor are any Java 8+ APIs that would require the Java 8+ API desugaring provided by Android Gradle plugin 4.0.0.

 ### Versions available
-The current version of this library is **1.0.0-beta.1**.
+The current version of this library is **1.0.0-beta.2**.

 > Note: The SDK is currently in **beta**.
 The API surface and feature sets are subject to change at any time before **GA**.
 We do not currently recommend them for production use.